-The Donner brothers (George and Jacob), as well as James Reed fell in love with Lansford’s book and soaked up every word as they prepared to set off with their wagons in 1846 from Springfield, Missouri.
+The Donner brothers (George and Jacob), as well as James Reed fell in love with Lansford’s book and soaked up every word as they prepared to set off with their wagons in 1846 from Springfield, Illinois.
 They were determined to take the Cutoff even after an experienced mountain man and fellow Black Hawk war buddy, Jim Clyman, warned Reed not to.
 Reed didn’t want to listen to any good advice.
 He wanted to believe that the Cutoff would save time and get them all to California before all of the land there was sold to other folks.
 Reed also was sick and tired of being around his Donner Party frenemies and couldn’t wait for the journey to end.
 Many shared his sentiments.
 On a map, it DOES look like it’ll be shorter because it’s a straight line, but there was a reason the wagons did loop-de-loops.
 Wagons were driven by oxen, and oxen had to follow water and grass, so you followed the waterways, which don’t line up straight on a map.